Holy Trinity Cathedral, Auckland: Cathedral of the Holy Trinity

-The nave of the new cathedral dedicated to "The Holy Trinity" was designed by New Zealand Architect Professor Richard Toy.
+The nave of the new cathedral dedicated to "The Holy Trinity" was designed by Professor Richard Toy, a New Zealand architect.
 Building commenced in 1961 and was completed in 1965.

-Professor Toy designed a modern nave while retaining the ambience and architectural values of the older chancel.
+Toy designed a modern nave while retaining the ambience and architectural values of the older chancel.
 He combined two very different architectural styles, incorporating the existing brick & reinforced concrete neo-Gothic chancel, with the new nave, a contemporary design which has large areas of glass and a timber ceiling.
 The line of the nave roof reflects that of St Mary's Church which stands beside it.

 The nave is square in plan enabling the space to be used not only as a place of worship but also as a site for local community functions.
 Glass doors the length of two sides light the vast space and accentuate the seemingly unsupported roof with its absence of visible structural support.
 This surreal effect is made possible by a ridge and furrow roof system, a refinement of that first invented by the architect Joseph Paxton for his Crystal Palace in 1852.
 The vast uncluttered space and fine acoustics realised by this ingenious construction allow multi-purpose use of the nave, including concerts and other performances.

 A third area of worship – the Marsden Chapel named after Samuel Marsden, separated from the body of the cathedral by glass doors and panels – provides an intimate space for private devotions.
 The inspiration for this small chapel was the small medieval churches of Europe.
 The decoration in this part of the cathedral is very simple in direct contrast to the rest of the building.
 A set of five stained glass windows designed by prominent English artist John Baker fit perfectly into the chapel.

-The cathedral is renowned for its modern stained glass, including the unique window featuring a Polynesian Christ with vividly coloured Pacific motifs.
-A set of eighteen windows along the sides of the nave, designed by Robert Ellis and Shane Cotton and dedicated in 2004, tell the Christian story using a combination of traditional and Polynesian designs.

 The supervising architect for the building of the nave was John Sinclair, former president of the New Zealand Institute of Architects, who also designed the Monteith Visitors' Centre which is attached to the north-east corner of the cathedral and forms an eastern boundary to the cathedral forecourt.

 The cathedral can accommodate 1250 people, the nave having a maximum seating capacity of 1100.
 The church is maintained by the Diocese of Auckland and parishioners.
 They are assisted by the Friends of Holy Trinity Cathedral Parnell, an organisation particularly involved in the maintenance and beautification of the cathedral's fabric.
 The organisation was established in 1986.

 At a service on 28 October 2017 the cathedral was consecrated by Bishop Ross Bay.
 The service was attended by bishops of New Zealand, Aotearoa, Australia, Melanesia, Polynesia and Lichfield and a congregation of around 1400.